 Recruit social media ambassadors amongst students and alumni and make your giving page online top-notch.
 Visuals and messaging are also incredibly important.

-University fundraising has always been ‘big’ in the United States where contributions to the nation’s colleges and universities reached a record $43.60 billion in 2017.
+University fundraising has always been ‘big’ in the United States.
 UK universities follow suit.
 By some estimates, Harvard receives an average of $3 million a day.
 Oxford and Cambridge have conducted successful £1 billion campaigns.
 Stanford has an endowment of more than $20 billion and received four gifts of at least $100 million in 2015 alone.

 However, university fundraising is growing in other countries too.
 Sorbonne University’s Foundation has launched its first fundraising campaign “Welcome to the Future”.
-Its goal is to reach 100 million euros by 2022.
+Its goal is to reach 100 million euros by the end of 2022.
 This is the largest university fundraising campaign ever conducted in continental Europe.

 This reflects the new challenging reality for universities.
 Governments in many parts of the world are cutting their funding, so universities are forced to adapt fast.